-Hour Detroit presented Henry Ford with an Excellence in Care Award for an extraordinary brain tumor case.
 Tiffany Crowe was treated at the Hermelin Brain Tumor Center when her tumor came back.
-This case demonstrates the importance of precision medicine and MRI in determining an aggressive, but safe route to a tumor.Learn More
+Her story demonstrates the importance of precision medicine and MRI in determining an aggressive, but safe route to a tumor.Learn More

 Intraoperative MRI (iMRI) and Safer Brain Tumor Surgery

 As part of your personalized treatment plan, your Hermelin Brain Tumor Center care team may recommend that you undergo surgery to remove a brain tumor.
 Any surgery comes with potential risks and can be a frightening experience.
 However, when it comes to your brain, this is even more true.
 Our minds help to shape who we are, and you may have concerns that brain surgery could affect your personality or ability to function.

 Research has shown that removing more tumor tissue leads to a better surgical outcome.
 However, brain tumors are complex and may be located in areas of the brain where removal of healthy tissue could cause deficits.
 As part of the culture of safety at Henry Ford, the Hermelin Brain Tumor Center has worked to make brain tumor surgery as safe as possible, while helping to ensure the best possible outcome and highest quality of life.